Peter Kay: Stand-up career

 His first stand-up success was in the competition the North West Comedian of the Year, which was held in Manchester and hosted by Dave Spikey, who would later be the co-star and co-writer of Phoenix Nights.
 Kay was last on the bill and won the competition, beating Johnny Vegas.
 Kay has said that he sought a career in comedy.
 However, he continued to work part-time as an usher at his local cinema in Bolton whilst performing stand-up locally.
 When the cinema closed, he was presented with the choice of finding another job or moving into comedy full-time.

 After he entered and won Channel 4's So You Think You're Funny? contest in 1997, his first semi-professional stand-up appearances were at the 1998 Edinburgh Fringe Festival, where he received a prestigious Perrier Award nomination.
 During this time, he also appeared at various other clubs, such as London's Comedy Store.

-Although this led to a certain level of public recognition, it was only after his first live special Live at the Top of the Tower in 2000 that Kay attained mainstream recognition.
+Although this led to a level of public recognition, it was only after his first live special, Live at the Top of the Tower in 2000, that Kay attained mainstream recognition.
 During this period, he appeared on several chat shows, such as Friday Night with Jonathan Ross and Parkinson, on the latter of which he had previously served as warm-up.
 It was at this time that production also began on Phoenix Nights.

 In November 2009, after an absence of seven years, Kay announced a return to stand-up with four (later extended to 20) dates at the Manchester Arena the following April with a show entitled The Tour That Doesn't Tour Tour...Now On Tour.
 Demand for tickets caused him to announce soon after that the show would be toured.
 In January 2012, the tour entered the Guinness Book of World Records as the most successful stand-up comedy tour of all time, playing to a total of 1.2 million people.